rdkit/RDKitjs-legacy/README.md

 => OSX:
 http://gmrand.blogspot.ch/2015/05/howto-install-rdkit-and-emscripten-on.html

 P.S.: CAUTION due to a bug report we suggest to apply this patch to rdkit

-Patching of RDKit files for emscripten binding only required for 2015.03.1
+ONLY for RDKIT version 2015.03.1 : Patching of RDKit files for emscripten binding
 ===============================================

 * adding class MMFFMolProperties in rdkit/Code/GraphMol/ForceFieldHelpers/MMFF/Builder.h